documentationfor yFiles for HTML 3.0.0.1

 Orthogonal Edge Editing

-Orthogonal edge editing is a feature in GraphEditorInputMode that forces edge paths to only have right angles.
-While snapping gives some help to create and maintain orthogonal edge paths, it’s still time-consuming and unnecessary effort to do so manually when yFiles for HTML offers integrated support for most editing gestures to keep edges orthogonal.
+Orthogonal edge editing is a feature in GraphEditorInputMode that constrains edge paths to only have right angles.
+While snapping can help to create and maintain orthogonal edge paths, doing so manually can be time-consuming and require unnecessary effort. yFiles for HTML offers integrated support for most editing gestures to keep edges orthogonal.
 (Note that this doesn’t mean that it’s a decision between snapping or orthogonal edge editing — both features work very well together.)

 A graph with orthogonal edges